 - Gross income not exceeding $6,000 for those applying under SSC and $12,000 for those applying under JSS

 - The flat to be purchased have at least 30 years on the lease

 Additional CPF Housing Grant (Singles) (AHG)

-Well, you should consider this if location is very important to you.
-If you are purchasing a resale flat, you can choose units of any location.
-This is fantastic if you need to stay near your parents to take care of them, or just want to stay near your workplace.
+Getting a resale HDB allows for a wider option of location to choose from.
+This is fantastic if you need to stay near your parents to take care of them, or would want to stay near your workplace.

 - All applicants, up to 4 person, must be Singaporeans and at least 35 years old

 - The total monthly income must not exceed $14,000

 Do note that grants are not disbursed under the JSS scheme.
 Additionally, SSC cannot be applied for EC.

 As long as you are 21 and above, and you can afford them, there is no restrictions in terms of marital status.